 Dress Down Day (Often money is collected for various charitable causes approved by the principal and/or the benevolence committee.)
-Jeans and CAL shirts are only permitted.
-No sweatpants or non-CAL shirts.
+Students must adhere to dress down day guidelines.

 - 1. Jeans must be neat and have a hem with no frayed ends or seams. - 2.
 Jeans must be in good repair with no holes, patches, words or team logos. - 3.
 Jeans must have a traditional style and fit (appropriately-fitted at the waist, seat, legs and length; i.e. no skinny jeans or baggy styles). - 4.
 Jean skirts at or below the kneecap, jean Capri pants and jean shorts at or below the kneecap may be worn. - 5.
 Extreme lengths and oversize styles are not allowed.
 Form-fitting shirts are not allowed. - 6.
 All other dress code guidelines are to be observed, including no non-uniform jackets, pullovers, sweatshirts or sweaters. - 7.
 Sweatpants must be loose fitting.
 Students cannot wear pajama pants.